ada-discovery/ada-web/README.md

 #### Installation

 All you need is **Scala 2.11**.
-To pull the library you need to add the following dependency to *build.sbt*
+To pull the library you have to add the following dependency to *build.sbt*

 ```
 "org.adada" %% "ada-web % "0.7.3.RC.5"